-From 1st March 2020, the Australian Government is simplifying the clinical eligibility criteria for the Continuous Glucose Monitoring (CGM) Initiative.
-This will allow people with type 1 diabetes under the age of 21 and those over the age of 21 who have valid concessional status to access fully subsidised CGM devices through the National Diabetes Services Scheme (NDSS).
+As of the 1st March 2020, the Australian Government simplified the clinical eligibility criteria for the Continuous Glucose Monitoring (CGM) Initiative.
+This now allows people with type 1 diabetes under the age of 21 and those over the age of 21 who have valid concessional status to access fully subsidised CGM devices through the National Diabetes Services Scheme (NDSS).

 A summary of the new access from the 1st of March 2020 is: